sirnewton01/9link/README.md

 Meanwhile, Plan 9 was developed with a light-weight flexible filesystem protocol called 9P.
 This protocol removed the core assumptions that files must be on local devices and vastly simplified the file semantics over previous Unix systems.
 Since the OS makes it easy, fast and safe to mount 9P filesystems an application doesn't need to understand all the different protocols.
 Filesystems can expose capabilities from different protocols as files so that any application can access them using the simplified semantics.
 In this environment hyperlinks are assumed to be to other 9P resources, either local or remote.
 System documents and the Acme editor already take advantage of hyperlinks using relative paths, but they do not yet handle links to remote systems relying instead on the user to mount them manually.
 There is room for some improved automation and linking that extends beyond the local filesystem and into the internet at large.

 9Link is an attempt to redesign hyperlinks given the current context and the lessons learned from existing designs.
 These new links should be usable in environments with rich applications, such as web browsers, and also environments where there is a unified filesystem, such as Plan 9.
-The focus of the design is on simplicity and consistency.
+The focus of the design is on simplicity, consistency and readability.
+With better links there should be no need to hide them and then users have all of the information they need to establish their level of trust.

 ## Design